Deploy a Software Heritage stack with docker deploy#

 Several preparation steps will depend on this name.

-You also need to clone the git repository:
+First step is to clone the swh-mirror git repository:

 Set up volumes#